 In the end, whether you buy an iPad 2 or an Android may come down to which you consider more important: the hardware, the software or the price.
 If hardware specs matter, you'll need to compare the specs for the iPad2 with the specs for each Android tablet on the market, a daunting task.
 (See these CNET reviews for the rundown on some specific models.)
 If software matters, you'll probably want to go with the iPad 2, which is far more likely than an Android tablet to have exactly the apps that you need.
 And if price matters – well, bear in mind that unless you go with a modified Android tablet like the Barnes & Noble Nook (which savvy users can reportedly modify to behave more like a full-fledged Android tablet), you're unlikely to undercut Apple's prices by more than about $200.
 But if that $200 makes the difference, then a low-cost Android tablet like the Asus Eee Pad Transformer may be what you're looking for.

-For more information about the iPad and other tech-related topics, follow the links on the next page.
+For more information about the iPad and other tech-related topics, follow the links below.

 - Apple Store. "iPad2."
 (Aug.
 31, 2011) http://store.apple.com/us/browse/home/shop_ipad/family/ipad?afid=p219|GOUS&cid=AOS-US-KWG

 - Bell, Donald.
 "Best Android Tablets."
 CNET.
 (Aug.
 31, 2011) http://reviews.cnet.com/best-tablets/best-5-android-tablets